 Office of the Administrative Director of the Courts

-The Office of the Administrative Director of the Courts has the primary responsibility for daily operations of the court system.
-The administrative director is appointed by the chief justice with the approval of the Hawai`i Supreme Court, and is assisted by the deputy administrative director.
+The Office of the Administrative Director of the Courts has the primary responsibility for the daily operations of the court system.
+The administrative director is appointed by the chief justice with the approval of the Hawaiʻi Supreme Court and is assisted by the deputy administrative director.

 The Intergovernmental and Community Relations Department includes the Center for Alternative Dispute Resolution, Children’s Justice Center, Judiciary History Center, Law Library, Office on Equality and Access to the Courts, Office of the Public Guardian, Communications and Community Relations Office, Staff Attorney and Volunteers in Public Service to the Courts.

-The Policy and Planning Department includes the Budget/Statistics/Capital Improvement Programs, Internal Audit, Legislative Coordination/Special Projects Office, Planning and Evaluation and the Repair and Maintenance Office.
+The Policy and Planning Department includes the Budget/Statistics/Capital Improvement Programs, Internal Audit, Legislative Coordination/Special Projects Office, Planning and Evaluation, and Repair and Maintenance Office.